-For the last several years, wildly successfully Kickstarter campaigns have redefined the rules of success in the board game industry.
+For the last several years, wildly successful Kickstarter campaigns have redefined the rules of success in the board game industry.
 You no longer had to submit your game to publishers or raise a bunch of money to bankroll your own print run.
 People like Jamey Stegmaier, creator of Scythe and the Kickstarter Lessons blog, were able to create multi-million dollar businesses with less investment than those who came before.
+It’s not that easy, though, because now you have to answer to people – and people are weird.

 The board game industry is beginning to mature.
 The massive influx of new games created by eager hopefuls with Kickstarter ambitions continues to grow.
 What was once a steady drip of good games has turned into nothing short of a deluge.
 Board gamers have repeatedly expressed to me personally on Facebook, Twitter, and Discord that they feel they can no longer keep up with all the great games that are coming out.

 The barriers to entry were completely smashed once Kickstarter became a reputable way to raise money.
 The earliest movers, the ones who took advantage of that glorious window of time from about 2010 to about 2015 saw the biggest benefits.
 With more and more and more and more games launching every day, gamers started to look for different things.
 The game had to be completely finished instead of merely 80 or 90% done.
-The game had to have gorgeous art instead of what your friend could draw.
-The game had to be a specific genre.
-The game had to have a specific theme.
+Then it had to have gorgeous art instead of what your friend could draw.
+While we’re at it, make sure the game is a specific genre.
+And a specific theme.
 Slowly, piece by piece, new barriers to entry were established.
 The board game industry is slowly turning back to its default state – a sort of homeostasis.
+Go / No Go decisions used to be made by publishers.
+Now they’re made by people – and people are weird.

 You need more money to Kickstart a game these days, but that’s not the big difference.
 Truth is, you always had to spend a good amount of money to Kickstart a game, even back in 2011 or 2012.
 The difference is that now gamers are becoming ever more sophisticated in ways to narrow down what they’d like to buy.
 No human being, let alone a busy one with a family or work or friends, could analyze every game to see what looks like “the best idea.”
 Gamers do what any rational person would do in this situation – take mental shortcuts to make snap decisions.